GOALS-JWST: Revealing the Buried Star Clusters in the Luminous Infrared Galaxy VV 114: Discussion

-Finally, the lack of deviations in the shape of the cluster age distribution suggests that the cluster disruption rate in VV 114 has not changed significantly over the last 0.5 Gyr.
-In other words, whatever cumulative effect the stellar and supernova feedback from YMCs has on the ISM density and pressure, these effects are not enough to either increase or decrease the overall formation and destruction rate (as parameterized by $\gamma$) of subsequent generations of YMCs, and suggests that the merger itself is the dominant factor in setting the balance of YMC formation and destruction in VV 114.
+Finally, the lack of significant deviations in the shape of the cluster age distribution suggests that the cluster disruption rate in VV 114 has not changed dramatically over the last 0.5 Gyr.
+For YMCs with ages $t < 5$ Myr, supernova will not have had a sufficient amount of time to unbind the cluster, whereas feedback from clusters with ages $t>10$ Myr will be dominated by supernova.
+In Figure 4 we see that the age distribution slope in these two regimes is similar, indicating that the important feedback channel for cluster disruption is the early winds/radiation pressure at $t< 5$ Myr, and/or the overall galactic environment sets the destruction rate (as parameterized by $\gamma$) throughout the merger.
 Future {\it JWST} observations of YMCs in LIRGs, which span a range in SFR, merger stages, and distance from the SFMS, will be crucial to uncovering what truly sets the balance between YMC formation and evolution in extreme star-forming galaxies.